farukonder/mule-http-properties-connector/README.md

 ```

 ## use

-Add this dependency to your application pom.xml
+after getting the package ready, add thisas dependency to your application pom.xml

 ```xml
 <dependency>